jiangteng2019/codeploy/README.md

 # codeploy

+Quickly deploy application to the server

 ## description

-codeploy Use ssh 2 to quickly deploy the front-end packaged files to the server.
+codeploy Use ssh2 to quickly deploy the front-end packaged files to the server.
 In order to work correctly, you need to configure the login information for the server.

 ## install